elliot-d-kim/long-covid-prediction/README.md

 ## Overview

-A machine learning model built in Python to answer the questions 1) What are risk factors for long COVID? and 2) Can we predict long COVID in patients?
+A machine learning model built in Python to answer the following questions:
+1. What are clinical and sociodemographic risk factors for long COVID?
+2. Can we predict long COVID in patients?

 Final project for CPSC 66 Machine Learning (Fall 2021), with Emma Jin and Victoria Song.

 A summary of our project follows.
-This repository also includes the [final presentation slides](https://github.com/elliot-d-kim/long-covid-prediction/blob/main/presentation/Final%20Presentation%20For%20CS66.pdf) and formal [research paper](https://github.com/elliot-d-kim/long-covid-prediction/blob/main/paper/paper.pdf).
+Our [presentation slides](https://github.com/elliot-d-kim/long-covid-prediction/blob/main/presentation/Final%20Presentation%20For%20CS66.pdf) and formal [research paper](https://github.com/elliot-d-kim/long-covid-prediction/blob/main/paper/paper.pdf) are also included in this repository.

 ## Table of Contents